Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Universal Finite-State Computation

+This includes, in particular, the case where a node in some level of $\mathcal I$ (other than the last) has multiple children in $\mathcal{V}'$, with only one child belonging to $\mathcal{I}$.
+Again, such a configuration implies the existence of a branch that does not intersect the last level of $\mathcal{I}$. \end{proof}

+\begin{corollary} If $\mathcal I$ is a counting interval in $\mathcal H_t$, then $\mathcal I$ is also a counting interval in any vista that contains an isomorphic copy of it at round~$t$. \end{corollary} \begin{proof} By \cref{l:basicbranch}, if a vista $\mathcal V$ at round~$t$ contains an isomorphic copy of $\mathcal I$, but $\mathcal I$ is not a counting interval in $\mathcal V$, then there is a branch in $\mathcal V$ that does not intersect the last level $L_k$ of $\mathcal I$.
+Such a branch is also in $\mathcal H_t$ by definition of collective tree, which contradicts the fact that $L_k$ is a cut in $\mathcal H_t$. \end{proof}

-\begin{lemma} If there is total agreement on a counting cut $C$ at round~$t$, then $C$ is also a counting cut in the collective tree $\mathcal H_t$.
-Moreover, if $C$ is the dominant counting cut in the views of all agents at round~$t$, then all agents return the correct output at round~$t$. \end{lemma} \begin{proof} Since the children of all nodes in $C$ appear in the views of the agents at round~$t$, they also appear in $\mathcal H_t$.
-Moreover, each node $v\in C$ has a unique child $v'$, which appears isomorphically in the views of all agents.
-Therefore, $v$ has the same unique child $v'$ in $\mathcal H_t$, as well.
-Similarly, all the red edges inbound to children of nodes in $C$ appear in $\mathcal H_t$.
+\begin{lemma} If there is total agreement on a counting interval $\mathcal I$ at round~$t$, then $\mathcal I$ is also a counting interval in the collective tree $\mathcal H_t$.
+Moreover, the nodes in the last level of $\mathcal I$ represent a partition of all agents in the system. \end{lemma} \begin{proof} Since all nodes of $\mathcal I$ are in all vistas at round~$t$, isomorphic copies of them are also found in $\mathcal H_t$.
+Thus, $\mathcal H_t$ contains an isomorphic copy of $\mathcal I$.
+Due to \cref{l:basicbranch}, if $\mathcal I$ is not a counting interval in $\mathcal H_t$, then there is a branch $B$ in $\mathcal H_t$ that does not intersect the last level of $\mathcal I$.
+By definition of collective tree, there is an agent whose vista $\mathcal V$ at round~$t$ contains the last node $b$ of $B$.
+Thus, $\mathcal V$ contains the sub-vista at $b$, which includes the entire branch $B$.
+It follows that the last level of $\mathcal I$ does not intersect $B$ in $\mathcal V$, and therefore $\mathcal I$ is not a counting interval in $\mathcal V$, contradicting our assumption.
+We conclude that $\mathcal I$ is a counting interval in $\mathcal H_t$.

-Also, there is no black path $P$ in $\mathcal H_t$ from the root to a leaf $f$ which is devoid of nodes of $C$.
-For if there were such a $P$, then $f$ would be in the view of some agent $p$, implying that $P$ is entirely in the view of $p$, which contradicts the fact that $C$ is a cut in the view of $p$.
-We conclude that $C$ is a counting cut in $\mathcal H_t$.
+Consider an agent $p$ and its vista $\mathcal V$ at round~$t$, and let $v$ be the bottom node of $\mathcal V$.
+Since $v$ is the unique sink in $\mathcal V$, it cannot be an ancestor of any node in $\mathcal I$.
+In particular, $v$ is either in the last level $L_k$ of $\mathcal I$ or a descendant of a unique node in $L_k$, because $L_k$ is a cut in $\mathcal V$.
+Hence, there is a unique node in $L_k$ that represents $p$.
+As this is true of every agent, the nodes in $L_k$ represent a partition of all the agents in the system. \end{proof}

+\begin{corollary} If at round~$t$ there is total agreement on a counting interval $\mathcal I$ that is dominant in the vistas of all agents, then all agents return the correct output at round~$t$. \end{corollary} \begin{proof} By \cref{l:collective}, $\mathcal I$ is a counting interval in $\mathcal H_t$, and the nodes in its last level $L_k$ represent a partition of all agents in the system.
+Since each level of $\mathcal I$ is a cut in $\mathcal H_t$, any two nodes in the same strand of $\mathcal I$ represent the same set of agents, and therefore have the same anonymity.
+The strands of $\mathcal I$ thus represent a partition of all the agents in the system; in order to compute the Input Frequency function, it suffices to determine the ratios between the anonymities of nodes in each pair of strands of $\mathcal I$.